A man in a wheelchair ouside on a sunny day with a live-in carer. Image overlay Image overlay

 At Consultus Care and Nursing, we offer two distinct live-in care services for those living with a spinal injury.
 We are committed to ensuring our clients receive the right level of care that meets their needs, whilst providing choice as to how their care arrangement is managed.

-• Managed Live-in Care: Our fully managed live-in care service is regulated by the Care Quality Commission (CQC) in England, which results in regular inspections to ensure the care we provide is of the highest standard.
+Our fully managed live-in care service is regulated by the Care Quality Commission (CQC) in England, which results in regular inspections to ensure the care we provide is of the highest standard.
 We fully manage the service, which means carers are supervised, managed and monitored by us when working in a client’s home.
-An expert Care Consultant local to you will plan the care you receive, regularly reviewing the service to ensure it continues to meet evolving needs.
-Our in-house team is there 24 hours a day to provide support to clients and carers.
-Peace of mind, just when you need it most.

-How much does spinal core injury care at home cost?
+How much does spinal injury care at home cost?

 The cost of live-in spinal injury care varies depending on the level of support required and your loved one’s specific needs.
 We are committed to transparent pricing, with no hidden fees, so you know exactly what to expect.